 Medical Diagnostics imaging is an essential process in the treatment of any bodily ailment.
 In order to pinpoint the area that is causing the pain, then these scans must be precisely used and targeted at specific areas.

 Many do not know the differences between many of these scans.
 This is especially true for those who have never needed a scan.
 The two in particular that get the most confusion are the MRI and the CT Scan.
-Both of these scans play a vital role in medical diagnostic imaging and the Hollywood Diagnostics Center is proud to be able to perform both of these and many more at our complete diagnostics imaging facility.
+Both of these scans play a vital role in medical Diagnostics imaging and the Hollywood Diagnosticss Center is proud to be able to perform both of these and many more at our complete Diagnosticss imaging facility.